MartinBelas/demo-PackageDeliveryApp/README.md

 Standard gradle way.

 ### Prerequisites
-Needs to run on a Java SE Runtime Environment 8. //TODO 8 or 11 ?
+Needs to run on JRE 8 or higher.

 ## Getting Started